 Treating Timber Poles

+World Hardwood is a timber business that harvests, processes and pressure treats wooden poles for the domestic and international markets.
+The company has grown considerably over the years to the extent that we now own two treating plants, situated in Harding and Richmond, in the province of KwaZulu- Natal.
 While chemical treatments add to the cost of the timber, they can significantly increase its lifetime.
 When used in environments in which there are known biological hazards, it is cost-effective to specify treated timber and expect a longer service life or a lower cost maintenance schedule.

-Types of Treated Poles
+Types of Timber Treatment

 Creosote Treatment: One of the most common ways to treat timber is through the Creosote Treatment Process.
 Coal-tar creosote is valued in its toxicity towards fungi, insects and marine borer as well as its natural water repellant quality.
 It is commonly used to preserve and waterproof cross arms, pilings, telephone poles, transmission poles, marine pilings and fence posts.
-This is done using the ?full-cell process or empty cell process.
+This is done using the "full-cell process" or "empty cell process".

 Copper Chrome Arsenate Treatment: Copper chrome arsenate (CCA) treated poles are timber that has been preserved with a substance containing copper, chromium and arsenic.
 This specifically prolongs the life of wooden poles that need to stand the test of time.
 This treatment method has been safely used for over 60 years having been invented in 1993.

-Both of the above methods are available at the R&B Timber Group.
-All R&B Timber Group products meet the relevant SABS specification and ISO9001 standards, against pest, insect & fungal infestation.
+All World Hardwood products meet the relevant SABS specification and ISO9001 standards, against pest, insect & fungal infestation.
 This ensures that you receive only the highest quality and professionalism for your treated poles.